VitaviTi/Weather-telegram-bot-in-C-/README.md

 Provides communication with the service [OpenWeatherMap](https://openweathermap.org) according to the scheme: api.openweathermap.org/data/2.5/forecast?units=metric&q={city name}&appid={API key}.
 The public function takes the name of the city and return a json object received from the service.
+#### Class Weather Text
+The class that processes the incoming json object into text form for the user.
+The class allows you to flexibly control the creation of text for the user!
+Its private part contains handler functions that easily convert json objects into a user-readable form!
+That's all this class is needed for; it is the flexible change of text that makes this class unique and very important in the program.